 Children with CHD become adults with CHD.
 This organization is helping to bridge the gaps in care, providers, and long term outcomes.
+They have been collaborating with centers across the country to develop an accreditation program to meet the needs of adults living with CHD.

 Founded in 1996, The Children's Heart Foundation is the country's leading organization solely dedicated to funding congenital heart defect (CHD) research.
 Click here for more info!